bpcvdhelm/Kubespray-4RPI4/README.md

 - sh 09-metrics-server.sh
   - Install the metrics-server.
 See the 09-metrics-server.yml what needs to be changed on the original for Raspberry Pi's.
 - Check the incoming data for file- and metricbeat and check the nice metricbeat dashboards within Kibana.
+- sh 10-kube-state-metrics.sh
+  - Install the kube-state-metrics that will provide statistics to kubernetes metricbeat.
+- sh 11-kubernetes-metricbeat.sh
+  - The metricbeat kubernetes daemon set.

 <img src="https://github.com/bpcvdhelm/Kubespray-4RPI4/blob/main/Metricbeat.png" width="1000">